Skip to Main Content

 Car insurance with a speeding ticket in Aurora

-An Aurora driver with a speeding ticket pays an average of $23 percent more for full coverage and $25 percent more for minimum coverage compared to a driver with a clean record.
-But according to our research, drivers with a speeding ticket may find below-average minimum coverage rates from American National and Geico.
-Or, those looking for full coverage may want to get a quote from American National, Geico and USAA.
+An Aurora driver with a speeding ticket pays an average of 23 percent more for full coverage and 26 percent more for minimum coverage compared to a driver with a clean record.
+But according to our research, drivers with a speeding ticket may find below-average minimum coverage rates from the carriers below.

 American National